ranon-rat/moonmake/docs/en/README.md

 # Moonmake Documentation

-Moonmake is a lightweight build system designed for C++ projects, with a focus on simplicity and ease of use.
+Moonmake is a lightweight build system designed for C++ projects inspired by makefile, with a focus on simplicity and ease of use.
 It provides a Python-based interface for managing dependencies, compiling code, and handling project builds.

 ## Core Concepts